 Giving back to the community is very much a part of CRIMP and its employees.
 If you have strong interests in sustainability, community service, and/or volunteering then you may find opportunities to make a difference through CRIMP.

-Campus Recreation & Intramural Program Staff
+Campus Recreation & Intramural Program Full-Time Staff

-Associate Dean of Students and Director of Campus Recreation
+Associate Dean of Students; Director, Campus Recreation